ANAM-KHAN-1/ANAM-KHAN-1/README.md

 # 👋 Hi, I'm Anam Khan

-🎓 MBA (Financial Management) candidate at Aligarh Muslim University (2024–2026) with a strong foundation in commerce and a passion for finance, analytics, and technology.
+🎓 MBA (Financial Management) student at Aligarh Muslim University (2024–2026) with a strong foundation in commerce and a passion for finance, analytics, and technology.

 ## 🌟 About Me